Who Has Child Custody When Parents are Unmarried?

 Texas Custody Laws for Unmarried Parents

 According to Texas law, if the parents are unmarried, the child's mother has automatic legal and physical custody even when the father's name is listed on the birth certificate.
-If the father wishes to gain any sort of custody, he will have to petition the courts.
+If the father wishes to gain custody, he must petition the courts.

 Legal custody determines who has the right to make major decisions for the child's healthcare, education, religious upbringing, and other significant matters.
 Both parents can share legal custody.
 On the other hand, physical custody is the parent who has the right to have their child live with them.
 One or both parents may share physical custody parents.

 If a father wants parental rights, Texas requires them to establish paternity first.
 Without doing this, the father essentially has no rights to custody and visitation of their child.
-Conversely, the legal parent will not be able to obtain child support until paternity is established.
+Conversely, the legal parent cannot obtain child support until paternity is established.

 Can an Unmarried Father Obtain Custody?

-First, the unmarried father will need to establish paternity in order to have parental rights.
+First, the unmarried father must establish paternity to have parental rights.
 This can be done in two different ways.
-First, the father can sign legal paperwork acknowledging paternity, which is a form that the child's mother and father sign that states that the man is indeed the child's genetic father.
+First, the father can sign legal paperwork acknowledging paternity, a form that the child's mother and father sign that states that the man is indeed the child's genetic father.

-Once paternity is established, the father can then proceed with going to court to obtain custody rights.
-It's essential for fathers to get a court order in these cases for them to have any rights over their child
+Once paternity is established, the father can proceed to court to obtain custody rights.
+Fathers need to get a court order in these cases to have any rights over their children.

 Protect Your Family's Interests

 Texas paternity and child custody laws can be confusing.
-It's important to remember that the way your child custody agreement is set up will impact the future of your relationship with your child.
+It's important to remember that how your child custody agreement is set up will impact the future of your relationship with your child.
 Seek competent help from a Woodlands child custody attorney today to protect your family's best interests.